European Union

 Number of treatment plants by type of treatment

-Biological treatment with - removal
+Biological treatment with nitrogen and phosphorus removal

 Biological treatment